Green Smoothie Gourmet

 Lemon ginger tea has invigorating effects that can be enjoyed both hot and cold.
 With its restorative properties, it is a revitalizing and rejuvenating drink either way.

-When should I drink ginger lemon tea for weight loss?
+When should I drink ginger tea for weight loss?

 A warm glass of lemon ginger tea on an empty stomach in the morning is often recommended for weight loss.
-The cleansing effects of lemon juice and anti-inflammatory properties of ginger work together to fire the metabolism, supporting weight control goals.
+In addition to weight-loss-supporting gingerol, the cleansing effects of lemon juice and anti-inflammatory properties of ginger work together to fire the metabolism, supporting weight control goals.

 Ginger & Detox Recipes